John Duffy and David Mulcahy: Trial and conviction

-Duffy agrees to interviews
+Duffy interviews

 Following his conviction, Duffy revealed to a forensic psychologist what the police knew already: that he had not attacked the women alone.
 However, he did not reveal any more at the time.

 A junior police officer at the time of the investigation and 1988 trial, Les Bolland, was interested in the case and had risen by March 1995 to a position where he could commence or progress an investigation; he visited John Duffy, who agreed to be interviewed, but said it would take a very long time.
 A series of visits followed, and Duffy eventually requested assistance from the prison psychological service.
 In late 1997 a new psychologist started work at the prison.
 Bolland told her that real progress could be made if Duffy received counselling; this was arranged, and in June 1998 he agreed to start making full, proper, detailed admissions to the police.
 Interviews in the prison were difficult, so Duffy was secretly taken to a remote Hertfordshire police station for a week.
 There were complications, such as the football World Cup being on; Duffy asked for the interviews to be scheduled around the games, which Bolland, also a football fan, was happy with.

 The interviews were carried out under police caution, although Duffy was not in legal jeopardy, and taped.
-He confessed to a number of rapes, but said he could remember no more.
+He confessed to a number of rapes but said he could remember no more.
 Further possible cases were put to him from police archives to jog his memory, and he remembered further cases.
 He was very clear that they were committed with his friend David Mulcahy.